 American Elm trees were once highly prized shade trees.
 Then they fell on hard times.
 Dutch Elm disease devastated many American Elm trees – millions in North America.
 Chinese Elms were introduced as a response to this devastation and with fantastic results.
 These disease-resistant varieties are helping to make a comeback of these classic trees.
 Since being introduced, Ulmus parvifolia elms have thrived in the United States, making homeowners, landscapers, and commercial property owners happy along the way!
 After all, shade trees such as a well-developed Chinese Elm can add curb appeal and help attract home buyers and customers.
 Plus, who doesn’t want to have a beautiful tree that can block out the blazing sunlight in their property during the summer!

 Trimming: Even though Chinese Elm has a higher resistance to Dutch Elm disease, it is not immune to it.
 Always be sure to examine mature trees for signs of diseased or dead branches.
 If there are diseased or dead plant materials remove them and burn them.
 Young trees will benefit from selective pruning.
 Doing this can help the young trees develop correctly and prevent wind damage.
 Prune young trees early so they can develop good branch structure.
 Our experts custom-grow them and know how to prune and train this tree.

 Watering: Once established, it is a drought-tolerant tree.
 In the summer, it is good to water any young trees weekly.
-Deep irrigation is the best way to water, especially during our hot and dry summer.
+Deep irrigation is the best way to water, especially during our hot and dry summers.
 Do not let your tree dry out completely.

 Mulch: Add mulch immediately after planting.
 Mulch can help the soil retain moisture and can help control weeds.